dnsinogeorgos/ccmasker/README.md

 # CC masker

-This is a lightweight tool that is intended to be used as a filter with Rsyslog.
+This is an experimental lightweight tool, intended to be used as a filter with Rsyslog.
 It accepts log messages through stdin.
 If the message contains a PAN number, it returns the message with a masked PAN in a JSON key named "msg".
 Otherwise an empty JSON is returned.